-Option II proposed that the guideline fine range be based "entirely upon the applicable offense level, with offense level adjustments based upon applicable aggravating or mitigating factors."107 Option II provided for fine reductions based upon the same two compliance effort criteria set out for Option I, with the judge directed to "subtract 1 level" in either event.
-108 Option II also did not include any commentary defining the types of policies or procedures that would qualify for these reductions.
-The Commission noted that "the two options may result in substantially different fine levels" and encouraged commentators "to evaluate and comment upon these two options or to suggest an alternative."109
+Option II proposed that the guideline fine range be based "entirely upon the applicable offense level, with offense level adjustments based upon applicable aggravating or mitigating factors."
+Option II provided for fine reductions based upon the same two compliance effort criteria set out for Option I, with the judge directed to "subtract 1 level" in either event.
+Option II also did not include any commentary defining the types of policies or procedures that would qualify for these reductions.
+The Commission noted that "the two options may result in substantially different fine levels" and encouraged commentators "to evaluate and comment upon these two options or to suggest an alternative."
+Option II also did not include any commentations "to evaluate and comment upon these two options or to suggest an alternative."

 Similar to provisions in the earlier discussion materials, the 1989 Draft of Proposed Organizational Guidelines also mentioned compliance programs in the context of conditions of probation.
 One proposed guideline required a sentence of probation if the offense occurred after "the organization or a member of its high-level management had a criminal conviction within the previous five years for [similar mis]conduct" or "the offense indicated a significant problem with the organization's policies or procedures for preventing crimes."
-110 The proposed guideline also stated that problems with the organization's policies and procedures might be evidenced by "(A) high-level management involvement in, or encouragement or countenance of, the offense; (B)
+The proposed guideline also stated that problems with the organization's policies and procedures might be evidenced by "(A) high-level management involvement in, or encouragement or countenance of, the offense; (B) inadequate internal accounting or monitoring controls; or (C) a sustained or pervasive pattern of criminal behavior."
+111